-A delicious, gluten-free stuffing with all the classic flavors of sage and thyme, perfect to grace the holiday table.
+This delicious, gluten-free stuffing with all the classic flavors of sage and thyme is perfect to grace your Thanksgiving table alongside other holiday classics.

-gluten free stuffing in a cast iron skillet with a spoon of stuffing being held in front of the skillet
+Gluten free stuffing in a cast iron skillet with a spoon of stuffing held in front of the skillet.

 During the holidays, it can be such a struggle to make those classic dishes without the gluten.

-That is where this gluten-free stuffing comes into play.
-The same wonderful flavors, but with gluten-free bread.
+This homemade stuffing features the same wonderful flavors, but with gluten-free bread.
 You wonโ€™t even miss the gluten.

 Want to save this recipe?